Blizzard Beach vs. Typhoon Lagoon: The Ultimate Guide to Disney’s Water Parks in Orlando

 Disney’s Winter Summerland Miniature Golf Course is located right next to Blizzard Beach and typically stays open much later than either of the Disney World water parks.
 Advance reservations are not required, so you can walk right up and play a round before you head home.

 What do you do when there’s a huge snowstorm in Florida?
 Build a ski resort, of course!
-And when the snow begins to melt, you get Disney’s Blizzard Beach Water Park, a truly unique water park theme that’s incorporated into every little detail around the park—from the ski resort signage and chair lift that carries you to the top of Mount Gushmore to the names of the water slides, snacks, and drinks.
+And when the snow begins to melt, you get Disney’s Blizzard Beach Water Park, a unique water park theme that’s incorporated into every little detail around the park—from the ski resort signage and chair lift that carries you to the top of Mount Gushmore to the names of the water slides, snacks, and drinks.
 There’s even holiday music playing all year long!

-Rides and Slides
+Blizzard Beach’s Rides and Slides

 Blizzard Beach is home to one of the fastest and tallest water slides in the world.
-Summit Plummet sends riders down a 12-story, near-vertical drop at speeds of up to 65 miles per hour.
+Summit Plummet sends you down a 12-story near-vertical drop at speeds of up to 65 miles per hour.
 A walking path leads to the top, or you can take the scenic route on the ski resort-themed chair lift (32-inch height requirement).
 Those who don’t meet the Summit Plummet’s 48-inch height requirement can watch riders come down from the ground-level observation deck.

 Other heart-pounding water slides and attractions at Blizzard Beach include the Downhill Double Dipper (48-inch height requirement), Runoff Rapids (no height requirement), and the Toboggan Racers (no height requirement).
 All three of these have multiple slides so you can race your friends or family members to the bottom.
-The winner gets bragging rights for the rest of the day!

 The Cross Country Creek lazy river is one of the longest in the country and you can spend close to 30 minutes floating around.
 Melt-Away Bay is Blizzard Beach’s wave pool.
 This large wave pool sits at the base of the snow-covered Mount Gushmore and produces kid-friendly bobbing waves all day long.

-Kids’ Play Areas
+Kids’ Play Areas at Blizzard Beach

-Tike’s Peak is geared toward younger kids with pint-sized slides and a splash area with squirting ice sculptures.
+Disney’s Blizzard Beach Water Park has two separate play areas for kids.
+The areas are relatively close to each other so you can bounce back and forth if you have kids of varying ages.
+Tike’s Peak is geared toward younger kids with pint-sized slides and a splash area with squirting ice sculptures; it was recently re-themed to incorporate characters from Frozen.
 At Ski Patrol Training Camp, tweens and teens can walk across ice floes, zip line over a pool, and take on slides that are a bit longer than those in Tike’s Peak.

 Food at Blizzard Beach

-ORLANDO VACATIONS: 12 Best Things to Do in Orlando Besides the Theme Parks
+ORLANDO VACATIONS: 13 Best Things to Do in Orlando Besides the Theme Parks

 There are a variety of walk-up food stands and other dining options around the park that serve everything from hot dogs and pretzels to ice cream and cotton candy.
 Standout snacks include the hot and fresh Mini Donuts at Joffrey’s Coffee, the huge Sand Pail ice cream sundae (yes, it’s served in a real beach bucket and you eat it with a shovel) at I.C.
 Expeditions, and the adults-only frozen cocktails at the Polar Pub.
+Some locations offer mobile ordering where you can skip the line.

 Towel and locker rentals are available at the Beach Haus at the front of the water park and Disney hotel guests can receive complimentary towels for each person in their party.
 There are lounge chairs stationed all over Blizzard Beach, but if you’re willing to pay a little extra, you can get a reserved spot for the day along with a few other perks.